Whereas my primary mission at Phi Phi was

 about a compact small feeling vehicle whether the vehicle is a car or

 motorcycle.
-The CBR didn't feel like it was something
+The Honda CBR 150R didn't feel like it was something

 apart from me upon which I just happened to be riding.
 It felt and